gervic08/ChattingApp/README.md

 Users Authentication system created by scratch, using Bycrypt gem to encrypt passwords.

-Frontend builded with HTML (Embedded Ruby code), CSS and Semantic UI.
+Frontend builded with HTML (Embedded Ruby code), CSS, JavaScript and Semantic UI.

 Action Cable used for stream messages from users.